nishiyama-jpg/Privilege-Escalation/PV Escalation.md

 Now switch back to the Kali linux machine terminal and you'll notice that a Meterpreter session has successfully opened.

-## Fifth, interacting with the session:
+## 5. Interacting With The Session:

 Now that we have successfully established a connection with the target device, we'll need to interact with it.
 To do that, type the following commands on your Kali terminal: